steinfletcher/apitest/README.md

 In behavioural tests the internal structure of the app is not known by the tests.
 Data is input to the system and the outputs are expected to meet certain conditions.

-**This library is dependency free and we intend to keep it that way**

 ## Installation

 ```bash